MakrooOwais/salsa-unlearn/README.md

 # Machine Unlearing
-This is a official repository for Machine Unlearning in Classification.
+This is a repository for Machine Unlearning in Classification.

 ## Requirements
 ```